garfix/nli-go/doc/remarks.md

+## 2024-02-24

+The fact that a function-call term is implemented as a 1-relation relation set can get me into trouble.
+A relation set with one function-call that doesn't return any values is not treated as a function call.

+I used to use the internal database to store 2d grids.
+I turned the 2d grid in a 1d list, and expected it to be faster, but in stead it got slower.
+This means that the overhead of each step is way too big at the moment and simple structures like [A * B] take up too much time and must be optmized.

 ## 2024-02-17

 I created a function-specific version of if-then / if-then-else, called if2.
 I'm using this only in functions.
 Once all procedures with `if` have been rewritten to functions, if2 can be renamed to if, and the old if can go.